 Heat dries out everything, including your body inside and out, and you lose a lot of fluids when you sweat.
 You can’t function properly when dehydrated, and although you’ll feel lethargic, the quality of your sleep will be affected negatively.
 Not to mention, you might wake up at night feeling thirsty.
 Dehydration can also make you more susceptible to heatstroke and can definitely give you a headache.

 One of the keys to getting good-quality sleep during the hot season is preventing yourself from overheating.
 Your body will naturally lower its temperature when you go to sleep, but not so much when the air around you is hot.
-You can physically cool down before bed by taking a cool or lukewarm shower.
+You can physically cool down your body before bed by taking a cool or lukewarm shower.

 Unfortunately, the effects of a shower won’t last for long, so it’s good to have something cool beside you.
 It can be a washcloth soaked with cold water, an ice pack or a batch of ice cubes in a bowl, or even a spray bottle with cool tap water.